sonata-project/SonataAdminBundle/UPGRADE-4.0.md

  * `configureBatchActions`
  * `getAccessMapping`

-## AbstractAdmin
-The API of the following methods was closed by making them final, you can't override these methods anymore:
- * `getActionButtons`
- * `getBatchActions`

 ## SonataAdminExtension
 The Twig filters that come with the bundle will no longer load a default template when used with a missing template.
 The `sonata_admin` twig extension is now final.
 You may no longer extend it.

-## AdminExtractor
-The `AdminExtractor` class is now final, you may no longer extend it.